lsst-sqre/nublado1/tools/deployment/README.md

 8. Run `deploy-jupyterlabdemo`.
-Answer the questions asked by the deployment script (FQDN, certificate directory, OAuth client and secret, GitHub organization whitelist, and CILogon group whitelist; any old value will do for the OAuth service you aren't using).
+Answer the questions asked by the deployment script (FQDN, certificate directory, OAuth client and secret, and whitelist of GitHub Organizations or CILogon Groups).
 If you want to use CILogon you should set the environment variable `JLD_OAUTH_PROVIDER` to `cilogon` before running the deployment tool.